nalekberov/blog/_posts/2024-06-11-dear-apple-ai-is-not-missing-piece-in-your-puzzle.md

 I could never imagine one day a company like OpenAI will save Apple's AI assistant Siri from being a totally useless service.

 Dear Apple, please stop pushing AI to every corner of your ecosystem.
-We - the consumers don't need this kind of woke features.
+We - the consumers don't need this kind of trendy feature.
 We need to utilize the power of our devices.